scottysinclair/barleydb/README.md

 * Querying of data using a QueryDSL, including joins, subqueries etc.
 * Optimistic Locking.
 * Auditing of changes.
-* Access Control for insert, update and delete operations.1
+* Access Control for insert, update and delete operations.

 ## Data Structure
 BarleyDB has it's own simple data model for holding database data.
 It consists of: